dietmarkuehl/execution26/docs/contributing.md

     created.
 * The [issues page](https://github.com/bemanproject/execution/issues) lists
     known issues.
-* The implememtation of a component may be missing.
+* The implementation of a component may be missing.
 * The layout of some pages related to the project can be improved.
-* Some behaviour of a component isn't tested or documented.
+* Some behavior of a component isn't tested or documented.
 * You found something which should be linked from the [resources](https://github.com/bemanproject/execution/blob/main/docs/resources.md) page.
 * There are [pull requests](https://github.com/bemanproject/execution/pulls)